shogun656/Streaming-Common/README.md

 # Streaming-Common
 The Spark Streaming Application
 ## Setup
-The local environment has a containner to run Spark.
+The local environment has a container to run Spark.
 All containers are indirectly based on Ubuntu 14.04 LTS

 1. Install Docker for Mac Beta.
 1. Build your environment with `docker-compose build`.